itay-grudev/jquery.text.highlight/README.md

 jQuery Text Highlight
 =====================

-jQuery Text Highlight is a plugin for highlighting words
+jQuery Text Highlight is a plugin for highlighting Words, Text or Regular Expressions within the DOM.

 Usage Examples
 --------------